 GN13.1.
 The process of preparing the SEP is inclusive, and the draft SEP is designed to accommodate the needs and circumstances of different stakeholders.
 It identifies the information and types of interaction to be conducted in each phase of the project, and includes any other stakeholder engagement required by the other ESSs.

 GN13.2.
-As appropriate for the nature and scale of the project and its potential risks, the SEP will include a description of the project; a list of the stakeholder groups identified; the proposed stakeholder engagement program (including topics stakeholders will be engaged on, how stakeholders will be notified, the methods of engagement, list of information/documents that will be in the public domain, languages they will be available in, length of consultation period, and opportunities to comment); indication of resources required for implementing stakeholder engagement activities; summary description of the grievance mechanism; and contact information and process for seeking further information.
+As appropriate for the nature and scale of the project and its potential risks, the SEP will include a description of the project; a list of the stakeholder groups identified; the proposed stakeholder engagement program (including topics stakeholders will be engaged on, how stakeholders will be notified, the methods of engagement, list of information/documents that will be in the public domain and made available in accessible formats, languages they will be available in, length of consultation period, and opportunities to comment); indication of resources required for implementing stakeholder engagement activities; summary description of the grievance mechanism; and contact information and process for seeking further information.

 GN13.3.
-The draft SEP is made available to stakeholders in formats and through channels that are appropriate for them.
+The draft SEP is made available to stakeholders in accessible formats and through channels that are appropriate for them.
 As relevant to the project, the draft SEP invites input on aspects such as: (a) whether the list of identified stakeholders is accurate; (b) the proposed methods of notification and engagement (for example, where meetings and workshops may be held and how to communicate with disadvantaged or vulnerable groups); (c) the proposed extent and format of engagement (for example, the type of meetings and duration of the consultation period); and (d) the format and language of information to be provided.
 Stakeholder feedback on these aspects is reviewed and incorporated in the SEP as appropriate.
 If significant changes are made to the SEP, a revised SEP is publicly disclosed.

 GN13.4.
 The SEP is proportionate to the stakeholder concerns regarding the risks and impacts associated with the project.
 Where the elements of the SEP are included in the ESCP, it is important to ensure that the specific stakeholder engagement arrangements are communicated in formats suitable and understandable for the identified stakeholders.
 This may include, for example, a factsheet or brochure that alerts stakeholders to the information to be provided, along with locations of consultation meetings, channels for providing comments, deadlines for comments, contact information, and a summary of the grievance redress mechanism.